quidphp/base/README.md

 ## Convention
 **Quid\Base** is built on the following conventions:
-- Type: Files, arguments and return types are strict typed.
 - Filename: Traits filenames start with an underscore _.
 - Coding: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
+- Type: Files, function arguments and return types are strict typed.
+- Static: All class constructors are private, thus all methods are static and there is no object instantiation.
+- Error: The only exceptions that can be thrown are related to function arguments and return types.
 - Config: A special $config static property exists in all classes.
 This property gets recursively merged with the parents' property on initialization.

 ## Overview